 Send your scores automatically once you take the ACT

-This is the easiest option because you can set your college choices at registration and don’t have to remember to send them after you take the test.
-You can also make changes to these college choices before you take the ACT.
-According to the ACT, you can make adjustments to these college reports up until the Thursday right after the Saturday test date.
+When you set your college choices at registration, you don’t have to remember to send them after you take the test.
+You can also make changes to these college choices up until the Thursday right after your Saturday test date.

 With this option, you won’t see your scores before submitting them to the college.

 Send score reports to colleges after you take the ACT

-If you choose to send an ACT score report to a college after you’ve taken the test (and received your scores), it will cost you per report.
-Sending an ACT score report costs $13 for each test (taken after 2017).
-These reports are typically sent a week after you submit your request, as long as your score is already available.
+If you wait to send your ACT score reports to colleges after you’ve taken the test and received your scores, it will cost you $16 per college.
+These score reports are typically sent a week after you submit your request, if your score is already available.

-The benefit of this option is that you have seen your score before you choose to send it to your college choices.
-The drawback is that you have to pay for each report, missing out on the four free reports that were included in your registration.
+The benefit of this option is that you see your score before you choose to send it to colleges.
+But you have to pay for each report, missing out on the four free reports included in your registration.
 Of course, you can do both: order four free score reports to four colleges and then $16 score reports to additional colleges.)

 If you are enrolled in the federal free and reduced lunch program, when you register for the ACT, you can choose up to six colleges to submit your scores at no cost.
-After taking the test and receiving scores, these students can request unlimited regular score reports for free.
-If you are enrolled in these programs, take advantage of these benefits to share your scores with colleges.
+After taking the test and receiving scores, you can request unlimited regular score reports for free.
+If you are eligible, take advantage of these benefits to share your scores with colleges.

 How do colleges use ACT scores?

-These scores can be used to determine if students are admitted to the college.
-However, test-optional schools do not require this score for admission.
-Even so, many students will still submit scores, even at those test-optional schools.
-For example, test-optional University of Chicago says that about 90% of applicants still choose to submit their test scores.
+Scores can be used to determine if students are admitted to the college.
+Though test-optional schools do not require a score for admission, many students submit scores anyway, particularly if their score is high.
+For example, test-optional University of Chicago shares that about 80% of applicants still submit their test scores.

-2. To determine which students get merit-based scholarships
+2. To determine which students receive merit-based scholarships

 Beyond admissions, many colleges use ACT scores to determine which students receive merit-based scholarships.
-Many college websites will have scholarship grids that combine test scores with high school cumulative GPA to determine how much scholarship money a student will receive.
+Many college websites have scholarship grids that combine test scores with high school cumulative GPAs to determine automatic merit scholarship awards.
 Some colleges even have scholarships awarded solely for specific ACT scores.
 Increasing your score can be the best-paying job a high school student can have.

 3. To place students in classes

 Test scores are one way to waive out of remedial classes.
-Many engineering departments require their students to have minimum math and/or science scores.
+Plus, many engineering departments require students to have minimum math and/or science section test scores.

 Don’t stop taking the ACT (or submitting your test scores) after your first try.
 Instead, take the ACT three or four times to get your best score.
-With the help of ACT prep, you can improve your scores and earn more scholarships and financial aid from your best-fit colleges.
-Get started today!
+With OTC ACT Prep, you can improve your scores and earn more scholarships and financial aid from your best-fit colleges.